joshuadavidnelson/wp-darksky/README.md

 # WP-Forecast-io

+***The development branch is not reccommended for production and may not work out-of-the-box.
+Please use the master branch.***

 A helper class for using forecast.io in WordPress.
 Requires a latitude, longitude, and Forecast.io API Key.
 It's set up to use a transient by default, refreshed every 6 hours, to limit the number of API calls made in a day (the first 1,000/day are free).

 See more about the API in the [Forecast API Documentation](https://developer.forecast.io/docs/v2).